 - The training service runs your application, passing through any command-line arguments you specify when you create the training job.

 - You can get information about your running job in the following ways:

 - By requesting job details or running log streaming with the

 - By programmatically making status requests to the training service.

-If you run a distributed TensorFlow job with Cloud ML Engine, you'll specify multiple machines (nodes) in a training cluster.
+If you run a distributed TensorFlow job with Cloud ML Engine, you specify multiple machines (nodes) in a training cluster.
 The training service allocates the resources for the machine types you specify and performs step 4 above on each.
-Your running trainer on a given node is called a replica.
+Your running job on a given node is called a replica.
 In accordance with the distributed TensorFlow model, each replica in the training cluster is given a single role or task in distributed training:

 If you are running a single-process job, the sole replica is the master for the job.

 One or more replicas may be designated as workers.
 These replicas do their portion of the work as you designate in your job configuration.

 One or more replicas may be designated as parameter servers.
 These replicas coordinate shared model state between the workers.